-Finally, during the storage in barrels, several physicochemical phenomena known for the aging of wood spirits can be taken into account; the concentration of polar components resulting from the evaporation loss of volatile compounds as well as the oxidation of alcohols to acids.
+Finally, during the storage in barrels, several physicochemical phenomena known for the aging of wood spirits can be taken into account; the concentration of polar components resulting from the evaporative loss of volatile compounds as well as the oxidation of alcohols to acids.
 These two elements must, of course, play a reduced role, given the average volume losses of 5% per year and the low level of methanol existing in the rums.
 The role of wood appears, a priori, more important.
-In fact, the barrels undergo, during their manufacture, a heating for the bending of the staves and often a burning of the inner wall.
+In fact, the barrels undergo, during their manufacture, a heating for the bending of the staves and often a charring of the inner wall.
 The resulting degradation of carbohydrate elements gives furfurolic components and formic acid.
-This path is more or less active depending on the degree of burning and the stage of use of the barrel.
+This path is more or less active depending on the degree of charring and the stage of use of the barrel.

 Depending on the situation, several of the elements thus rapidly defined may be added to explain the general observation and the special cases.